mygreentae/technical-tutorial/docs/evaluation.markdown

 One of the most popular metric for a subjective evaluation is the MOS test (mean opinion score test).
 This score is obtained by having a group of people rate the quality of the audio samples produced by the model.
 This might not be feasible for a small project because of the requirement of humans to rate these samples.
 MOS scores might also bare the weight of bias due to expectations of the people rating the samples.
 However for a project on a small scale like this, you can easily tell the quality of the synthesized speech with either the background noise, or if the speech is intelligible.

 ### Mel Ceptral Distortion
 One of the most popular metric for an objective evaluation is the MCD test (mel ceptral distortion test).
 This test will compare two sequences of mel cepstra to tell us the difference between them.
-There is a [MCD Python library](hhttps://pypi.org/project/pymcd/) where we can use our testing data to see how our model does compared to the audio sample recorded by a human.
+This test is usually measured in decibels (dB).
+MCD scores below 1 dB mean the two audio files are almost the same, and scores in the 1-2 dB range are considered acceptable.
+However, different MCD algorithms and techniques might give different scores.
+There is a [MCD Python library](hhttps://pypi.org/project/pymcd/) that we are going to use for our testing data to see how our model does compared to the audio sample recorded by a human.

 #### How to calculate MCD
 To evaluate our model using the MCD test, we first want to install the library:

 ```